welcome visitors

 After parking and entering the building, you’ll be greeted either by one of our hospitality volunteers.
 They’ll hand you the day’s Order of Service, and then direct you toward the sanctuary.
 At the doors to our sanctuary, you’ll be greeted again, either by another one of our hospitality volunteers, or by our Director of Membership, Meredith Plummer.
 We’ll ask you to fill out our visitor book, create a name-tag for you, and hand you one of our visitor bag (it has chocolate!).
 If you have children, we’ll also ask you to fill out a visitor registration form.
 Then, if there is time before the service, we’ll show you around the building and answer any questions you may have.
 If there isn’t time, we’ll give you some basic information and still answer any questions you may have!
 Finally, we’ll invite you to stay for coffee hour, after the service.

 Coffee hour is our social hour.
-It is a time for us to talk, connect, and enjoy refreshments together.
+It is also your time to really get to know us!
+During coffee hour, we take the time to talk, connect, and enjoy refreshments together.
 Our coffee hour takes place at the back of the sanctuary.
-If you decide to stay for coffee hour, you too can talk, connect, and enjoy some refreshments!

 Visiting Online